-This batch will fill our Wooden Log Mould comfortably, and can be a one colour pour or, alternatively, divide into two as our picture shows you for a two tone log which is wonderful sliced with our Cutter Blade or Crinkle Cutter.
-You can of course also use our Silicone Loaf Mould.
+This batch will fill our Wooden Loaf Mould with Silicone Liner comfortably, and can be a one colour pour or, alternatively, divide into two as our picture shows you for a two tone log which is wonderful sliced with our Cutter Blade or Crinkle Cutter.
+You can of course also use our Flexible Mould - Loaf (Regular).

 This recipe makes a very hard bar that has a lovely silky texture and fluffy lather.

 We used 1/2 teaspoon Titanium Dioxide Powder thrown into the Lye Water for the entire batch